yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 Test objective

 Verify packet which exceed router interface MTU (for IP and/or MPLS packets) drops
+Note: make sure that configured MTU on testbed server and fanout are greater then DUT port MTU

 Packet to trigger drop
 ```